Introduction to Resolve Merge Conflict in GIT

 - overwrites the content of the new_merged.txt file.

-- and finally commits the newly created content.
+- And finally, it commits the newly created content.

 Git shows us that conflict has appeared.